PixelRaptor1/24-7-AFK-Aternos-Bot/README.md

-# 🤖 Slobos & Mr. Juice Aternos 24/7 Hosting Bot
+# 🤖  Aternos 24/7 Hosting Bot

 A Minecraft bot that helps keep an Aternos server online 24/7 by automatically joining it using a Mineflayer-based bot.
 Perfect for SMPs or small multiplayer servers that shut down when no players are online.